aletcherhartman/data-science-S2023/challenges/c08-structures-assignment.md

     above
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - i think id does a better job by pulling multiple samples but it can still only base its estimate on the data the model is based on.
+  - Yes, the bootstrap is used to account for that uncertainty.
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No, the upper bound of the confidence interval is 0.049.